vasilisroboras/NotelyRestApi/README.md

 ## Created with

-This Rest Api implemented using the Unit of  Work and Repository patterns.Entity Framework was used and SQLite Database.
+This Rest Api implemented using the Unit of  Work and Repository patterns.
+Entity Framework was used and SQLite Database.

 ## Gif